ArticleEverest Base camp Trek

 The basic needs for your April trek are mentioned below:

-· Toiletries (soap, shampoo, tissues, wet wipes, Moisturizers, sanitizers, toothbrush, toothpaste, washing powder, etc.)
+- Toiletries (soap, shampoo, tissues, wet wipes, Moisturizers, sanitizers, toothbrushes, toothpaste, washing powder, etc.)

 Events in April